OpenSlides/openslides-backend/docs/actions/motion_supporter.create.md

 ## Permissions
 The request user generally needs `motion.can_manage_metadata`.

-If he is creating a supporter for himself and either `users_forbid_delegator_as_supporter` is turned off for the meeting or he does not have his vote delegated, he only needs `motion.can_support`.
+If he is creating a supporter for himself and either `users_forbid_delegator_as_supporter` is turned off for the meeting or he does not have his vote delegated, he is also permitted if he has `motion.can_support`.